P-38 Performance Trials

 i.
 The guns will not feed properly during maneuvers which create a pull of greater than 3-1/2 G’s.

-For more of this Report see HERE
+For more of this report see HERE

 ARMY AIR FORCES

-MATERIAL CENTER
+MATERIEL CENTER

 Wright Field, Dayton, Ohio